sasha-pavlov/technical-art/scripts/csharp.md

 Csharp has both `classes` (objects/reference type) and `structs` (value type).
 Value types are allocated on the stack and thus deallocated when the stack unwinds, whereas reference types are allocated on the heap and garbage collected (more expensive).

 However the [.NET docs](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct) recommend using class types in the vast majority of situations, except when instances of the type are small, short-lived and/or commonly embedded in other objects.
 Ex. `UnityEngine.Quaternion` is a struct.

+Structs should generally be immutable, like simple values, but Unity's `Vector` types are mutable for convenience/efficiency.

 Value types can be converted or cast into objects and back through `boxing`/`unboxing`.